david-lafontant/bookstore/README.md

+# Bookstore
+## Description

+The Bookstore is a web application that allows the user to:
+- Display a list of books.
+- Add a book.
+- Remove a selected book.

+## Set up
+This is the first project of the Math Magicians application.
+I set up the environment and tools needed to develop a React application.

+## Built With
+### Major languages:
+- HTML
+- CSS
+- JavaScript

+### Technologies used:
+- npm
+- React
+- Redux
+- Webpack
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).